creationix/howtonode.org/articles/redis-pubsub.markdown

 At this point you should be able to run `node server.js` and see the index page when you got to `localhost:8000`.

-Now lets get `redis-client` working in the server.
+Now let’s get `redis-client` working in the server.
 The following lines establish a connection to Redis.
 The `connected` and `reconnected` listeners authenticate the connection after it has been established.